Andika Perkasa: Military career

 Perkasa graduated from the Indonesian Military Academy in 1987 (Class 1987) and was assigned to the Army Special Forces as a platoon commander.
 He spent most of his early career as a junior officer in the Army Special Forces for fifteen years, eventually later becoming a lieutenant colonel and a battalion commander in the unit by 2002.
 During his career in the Army Special Forces, at the rank of major in 2000–2001, he was temporarily assigned to the Department of Defence as an analyst at the Directorate of Defence Strategy Policy, then eventually assigned back to the Army Special Forces clandestine unit in 2002 as the commander of Battalion 32, Group 3 Sandi Yudha after being promoted to lieutenant colonel.

 After serving as a battalion commander in the Army Special Forces, he was transferred to the territorial army in 2002, where he became the head section officer for Intelligence in the 051 "Wijayakarta" Military Area Command (Korem) under the Greater Jakarta Regional Command in 2002.
 Less than a year later, he was assigned to the Strategic Intelligence Agency (BAIS TNI).
 During his career in the Army Special Forces (Kopassus), Perkasa participated in various operations, such as in East Timor (1992), Aceh (1994), and Papua, and was also involved in the 2002 capture of Al-Qaeda member Omar al-Faruq in Bogor.

 Between 2003 and 2011, Perkasa went to the United States where he received military education at the National War College and Norwich University, and also studied for a master's degree at Harvard University in addition to a doctorate at George Washington University.
-After returning to Indonesia, he was promoted to Colonel and was appointed as the Commander of the Kodam Jaya Regional Training Regiment in 2011, and then in 2012, he was appointed as Commander of the 023 "Kawal Samudera" Military Area Command (Korem) under the 1st (I) "Bukit Barisan" Regional Command in North Sumatera.
+After returning to Indonesia, he was promoted to Colonel and was appointed the Commander of the Kodam Jaya Regional Training Regiment in 2011, and then in 2012, he was appointed Commander of the 023 "Kawal Samudera" Military Area Command (Korem) under the 1st (I) "Bukit Barisan" Regional Command in North Sumatera.